The Big Lez Show: The Donny and Clarence Show

+Da Fellas

+On 6 December 2024, a pilot episode for a new series known as Da Fellas was posted to the YouTube channel of the same name.
+It shows the Choomahs drifting through space, approximately 1 hundred thousand years after the events of Choomah Island 3: Denouement.
+The Choomahs are then pulled into a wormhole and sent back in time hurdling towards Earth at extreme speeds.
+The series is created by co-creator of The Big Lez Show Tom Hollis and premiered on 15 August 2025.

 Production

-The show is notable for its extremely low production value.
+The show is notable for its low production value.
 The show is animated using stop motion animation, where individual frames are drawn in Microsoft Paint.
 Frames are edited together on Adobe Premiere and audio is recorded on Audacity.
-In seasons 1 and 2, frames were drawn using a laptop trackpad on an Australian government-issue school laptop and since season 3 they have been drawn using a stylus on a Microsoft Surface.
+In seasons 1 and 2, frames were drawn using a laptop trackpad on an Australian government-issue school laptop and since season 3 they have been drawn using a stylus on a Microsoft Surface, increasing the quality of the drawn pictures.
 The frames are crudely drawn, freehand and have become a recognisable staple of the show.
 The nature of the show's artwork also adds to the psychedelic influences of the show.

 The show employs no outside personnel, the show's creators take onboard all aspects of production, including writing, voice acting, animation, editing, music and distribution.
 As a result of this, production is a very slow process, with individual episodes sometimes taking several months to create.
 For seasons 1 and 2 the majority of work was handled by Jarrad Wright.
 Work was more distributed between Wright, Whear and Hollis for season 3 and The Mike Nolan Show, before Wright returned as the sole producer for season 4.

 The show's music is also written and performed by Wright, performed on acoustic guitar and recorded using Audacity.

 Reception

-The show has gained a following on YouTube, with its channel having over 1.4 million subscribers and 218 million views as of March 2023.
+The show has gained a following on YouTube, with its channel having over 2.33 million subscribers and 336 million views as of November 2025.
 The show's popularity on YouTube is such that each episode is released to a viewership of 1-3 million within a couple of months of being uploaded.

 In addition the show's viewership on YouTube, The Big Lez Show has enjoyed great critical reception from many alternative media outlets and online reviewers.
 Vice Media has described the show as "sidesplittingly funny" and "DIY underground Australian cartoons which have taken over the world."
 Stab Magazine said the show has "More laughs than South Park" in an interview with Wright and Whear and praised the show for the grassroots, word-of-mouth manner in which it has grown in popularity, without any commercial advertising.

 In a promotion for The Mike Nolan Show, Comedy Central Australia described Wright, Whear and Hollis as "some of Australia's freshest comedians and comedy-makers."
 Pedestrian TV described the show as "utterly bewildering but equally brilliant."